Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_arsonist_max_health                        100     // The maximum amount of health the Arsonist can have ttt_hivemind_max_health                        100     // The maximum amount of health the Hive Mind can have ttt_plaguemaster_max_health                    100     // The maximum amount of health the Plaguemaster can have ttt_cannibal_max_health                        100     // The maximum amount of health the Cannibal can have
+ttt_arsonist_max_health                        100     // The maximum amount of health the Arsonist can have ttt_hivemind_max_health                        100     // The maximum amount of health the Hive Mind can have ttt_plaguemaster_max_health                    100     // The maximum amount of health the Plaguemaster can have

 // Round Time
 ttt_roundtime_win_draw                         0       // Whether a round that ends because the round time limit has passed counts as a draw.
 If it is not a draw, the traitor team loses